camptocamp/puppet-lint-roles_and_profiles-check/README.md

 Adds a new puppet-lint plugin to verify that your code matches Roles & Profiles paradigm.
-This plugin assumes that you role classes starts with ̀`roles`and your profiles classes starts with `profiles`.
+This plugin assumes that your role classes starts with ̀`roles`and your profiles classes starts with `profiles`.

 ## Installation